Polish–Lithuanian Commonwealth

-After several decades of prosperity, it entered a period of protracted political, military, and economic decline.
-Its growing weakness led to its partitioning among its neighbors (Austria, Prussia, and Russia) during the late 18th century.
-Shortly before its demise, the Commonwealth adopted a massive reform effort and enacted the 3 May Constitution, which was the first codified constitution in modern European history and the second in modern world history after the United States Constitution.
+After a long period of prosperity, the Commonwealth found itself under sustained, combined assault from its neighbours and entered a period of protracted political and military decline.
+Its growing weakness led to its partitioning among its neighbours, Austria, Prussia, and Russia, during the late 18th century.
+Shortly before its demise, the Commonwealth adopted a major reform effort and enacted the 3 May Constitution, which was the first modern codified constitution in European history and the second in world history after the United States Constitution.